Automattic/pym-shortcode/docs/readme.md

 - If the embed isn't resizing correctly (especially vertically), the pym.js script may not be loading correctly.
 - You can determine if the embed is being served by https by opening the embed in new tab and looking at the protocol it's using.

+## Other Pym Resources

-## You may also want to look at NPR's Pym.js resources:
+You may also want to look at NPR's Pym.js resources, especially if you're interesting in building Pym-compatible embeds:

 * [Pym.js homepage](http://blog.apps.npr.org/pym.js/)
 * [Pym.js repo on GutHub/nprapps](https://github.com/nprapps/pym.js/)